aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to XLT format for various reasons.
+OTT files are used to store data in a structured format and are widely used in the software development industry.
+However, they are not compatible with Microsoft Excel, which is the most popular spreadsheet application.
+Therefore, it is necessary to convert OTT files to XLT format in order to use them in Excel.

+<h2>How Aspose.Total Helps for OTT to XLT Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from OTT to XLT.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides various features such as creating, manipulating, and converting spreadsheets, as well as working with charts, formulas, and images.
+It also supports a wide range of Excel formats, including XLS, XLSX, XLSM, XLTX, XLTM, and XLAM.

+Aspose.Total for Python via .NET API is a powerful and reliable tool for Python developers who need to convert OTT files to XLT format.
+It is easy to use and provides a comprehensive set of features that make the conversion process quick and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}